Bahamas Tourists: Add these to Your List

 The Queen’s Staircase is located in Downtown Nassau and provides a glimpse of important historic moments of the island itself.
 The 66 stairs were built in the 1700’s by around 600 slaves to connect the city of Nassau to Bennet Hill’s Fort Fincastle.
 Accessible day and night, this attraction is free to visit, but does have locals offering tours in the area.

 The staircase itself is named for Queen Victoria, who ruled the island and abolished slavery in the 1800’s in the region.
-Checkout nearby restaurants and bars after the long hike up the steps.
+Check out nearby restaurants and bars after the long hike up the steps.

 4. Leon Levy Native Plant Preserve

 A 25-acre national park, the Leon Levy Native Plant Preserve was named after a man famous for his love of natural environments and greenery.
 Inside the park, you’ll find plenty of native plant species like mangroves, cacti, ferns, and orchards.
-Walk through the lush paths and learn about plants crucial to the ecosystem of the Bahamas.
+Walk along the lush paths and learn about plants crucial to the ecosystem of the Bahamas.

 Located just south of Governor’s Harbor, this is a great trip for the whole family that won’t break the bank at $10 for adults and $6 for kids.
 They even have a gift shop and kids’ activities during the week.